-It is relatively straight-forward to add new code (for a completely new diagnostic) to ASAD-CHEM_FLUX_DIAGS.
+It is relatively straight-forward to add new code (for a completely new diagnostic) to ASAD_CHEM_FLUX_DIAGS.
 This requires:

 - 1. The appropriate three- and one-letter codes to be defined and made public - 2.
-The creation of a logical which will turn on the diagnostic in the UKCA code (e.g. L-ASAD_USE_STE).
-These are set to .FALSE. initially and turned on by the code in ASAD-INIT_CHEMDIAG.
+The creation of a logical which will turn on the diagnostic in the UKCA code (e.g. L_ASAD_USE_STE).
+These are set to .FALSE. initially and turned on by the code in ASAD_INIT_CHEMDIAG.
 This needs to be made public. - 3.
 The diagnostic needs to be added to the CASE statement in ASAD_INIT_CHEMDIAG.
 This needs to turn on the diagnostics logical, and set the two logicals in the diagnostics derived type; %CAN_DEALLOCATE which controls whether the diagnostic can be deallocated at the end of UKCA_MAIN1, and %OUTPUT_ON_CHEM_TSTEP which checks to see if the diagnostic is requested at all times or only at chemical timesteps. - 4.
 The diagnostic routine needs to be added to the module held in ASAD_CHEM_FLUX_DIAGS, added to the interface block, and made public. - 5.
-The call to the diagnostic needs to be protected by its own logical and the logical L_ASAD-USE_CHEM_DIAGS.
+The call to the diagnostic needs to be protected by its own logical and the logical L_ASAD_USE_CHEM_DIAGS.

-- 6. The diagnostic needs to be added to the end of ASAD_FLUX_DAT with the ASAD_CHEMICAL-FLUXES array incremented accordingly. - 7.
+- 6. The diagnostic needs to be added to the end of ASAD_FLUX_DAT with the ASAD_CHEMICAL_FLUXES array incremented accordingly. - 7.
 A STASHmaster file needs to be created matching the STASH code(s) in the new diagnostic. - 8.
-If this diagnostic is accepted as standard, the diagnostic appendix (Appendix 23) in the UKCA UMDP (this document) will need to be updated.
+If this diagnostic is accepted as standard, the diagnostic appendix (Appendix D) in the UKCA UMDP (this document) will need to be updated.

 For these standard diagnostics, these will be output through STASH when requested.
 For reaction fluxes it is important to only output values on chemical timesteps (currently 1 hour) to prevent sampling issues.
-This is protected by the %OUTPUT_ON_CHEM_TSTEP logical in the derrived type.
+This is protected by the %OUTPUT_ON_CHEM_TSTEP logical in the derived type.

-18 Control features
+19 Control features

 UKCA has several different chemistry schemes and includes the GLOMAP-mode aerosol scheme which can be configured in many ways.
 The control of the model is done in the Unified Model User Interface, and the help panels of this interface provide additional information on how to set up UKCA.
 The control variables are transferred into the code via the RUN_UKCA namelist.
 The RUN_UKCA namelist is located in the UKCA module ukca_option_mod.
-A few variables (e.g. L_ukca, L_ukca_aie1, L_ukca_aie2, ukca_int_method) are included in the NLSTCATM namelist.
-Table 27 shows the control logicals set by the UMUI, and table 28 shows the remaining control variables.
-Some of these variables are set automatically by the UMUI, for example, the number of tracers (jpctr) is set depending on the chemical scheme selected.
-Table 29 shows logicals which are currently set in the code, together with their state.
+Table 32 shows the control logicals, and table 33 shows the remaining control variables.
+Table 34 shows logicals which are currently set in the code, together with their state.